avallip443/asl-recognition/README.md

 ### Dataset Creation
 The script `create_dataset.py` processes the captured images into meaningful features for training the model.
 Using the `Mediapipe` library, it extracts hand landmarks (the x and y coordinates of 21 points on the hand) from each image to be used as input data for the SVM model.
-Each gesture is assigned a unique numberic label corresponding to its directoriy (eg. 'A' = 0, 'B' = 1).
+Each gesture is assigned a unique numeric label corresponding to its directory (eg. 'A' = 0, 'B' = 1).

 #### Steps in Dataset Creation
 1. Launch the script by entering: